Manaus, Brazil: Amazon Rainforest & River Islands: Sep 04—17, 2017

 During the early twentieth century Manaus was the center of the Amazon’s rubber boom, which financed its famous Opera House (now restored to its full glory).
 A floating harbor constructed in 1902 is still intact and receives ocean-going vessels, an amazing 1,500 km inland from the Atlantic Ocean.

 We have designed this tour to sample the special birds of both the Guianan and Imeri endemic centers while based at well-positioned forest lodges.
-We will bird trails through lush, towering lowland rainforest and orchid-rich stunted campina (sandy-belt forest), searching for vibrantly colorful cotingas, leks of colorful manakins, neat puffbirds, ant swarms, and huge mixed-species flocks, as well as working for shy forest-falcons and skulky antpittas, and delighting over amazing hummers such as Crimson Topaz.
+We will bird trails through lush, towering lowland rainforest and orchid-rich stunted campina (sandy-belt forest), searching for cotingas, leks of colorful manakins, puffbirds, ant swarms, and huge mixed-species flocks; and while working for shy forest-falcons and skulky antpittas, we will delight over amazing hummers such as Crimson Topaz.

 On relaxing boat trips to bird-rich Amazon riverine islands, we will float through seasonally flooded igapó (black-water) and varzea (white-water) forests where annual floods cause the rivers to rise and fall a staggering 15 meters or more.
 We will seek many unique specialists (known only from these dynamic habitats) and admire the two species of fresh water river dolphins, including the legendary Pink River Dolphin, which has to be seen to be believed!

 One of the many highlights of our trip to this majestic rainforest will be a visit to the famous INPA and Ducke canopy towers where colorful cotingas, macaws, parrots, toucans, puffbirds, jacamars, tanagers, trogons, and primates will pass by at eye level.
-On previous trips here we have seen Harpy or Crested Eagles and the rare Crimson Fruitcrow.
+On previous trips here we have seen Harpy and Crested eagles and the rare Crimson Fruitcrow.